20 Common Travel Scams and How You Can Avoid Them

 3. Fake Officials

-When traveling you’d think that you should be able to trust the police or security.
-Every so often on trains and in the streets, you will come across fake officials who ask to see your documents.
-To get them back, they ask for a bribe.
-Don’t ever hand over your documents if you feel that something is fishy.
+When traveling, you might think you can trust the police or security.
+However, every so often, on trains and in the streets, fake officials will ask to see your documents and ask for a bribe to get them back.
+Never hand over your documents if you feel that something is fishy.

 How to Survive Fake Officials